Thermodynamics a la Souriau on K\"ahler Non Compact Symmetric Spaces for Cartan Neural Networks: The Geodesic Dynamical System

 The linear combinations with constant coefficients of the $\mathbf{t}_A$ vector fields constitute a vector space endowed with a Lie bracket that is the very definition of the Lie algebra $Solv_{\mathrm{U/H}}$ of the solvable group $\mathcal{S}_{\mathrm{U/H}}$ (see for instance \cite{fre2023book}):

 and we obtain:

 In this way we see that once reduced to the \textbf{left-invariant vector fields} the metric is a scalar product on the solvable Lie Algebra, and the symmetric matrix $\kappa_{AB}$ provides the coefficients of the corresponding symmetric quadratic form.
-Since the metric we started from is $\mathrm{U}$-invariant and, hence, in particular $\mathcal{S}_{\mathrm{U/H}}$-invariant it follows that the quadratic form $\boldsymbol{\kappa}(\,, \,)$ is $Solv_{\mathrm{U/H}}$-invariant in the sense that:
+Conversely any quadratic form $\boldsymbol{k}(\,, \,)$ on $Solv_{\mathrm{U/H}}$ induces a metric on the solvable Lie group $\mathcal{S}_{\mathrm{U/H}}$: